 - 1 Public - 2 Private.

-In the Alcohol and other drug treatment services national minimum data set, this data element is used to differentiate between establishments run by the government sector (uses code 1) and establishments that receive some government funding but are run by the non-government sector (uses code 2).
+In the AODTS-NMDS, this data element is used to differentiate between establishments run by the government sector (code 1) and establishments that receive some government funding but are run by the non-government sector (code 2).

 Region code